+IMPORTANT

-IMPORTANT: Some children may exhibit many warning signs yet appear to be coping with their situation and others may show no signs and yet still feel suicidal.
+Some children may exhibit many warning signs yet appear to be coping with their situation and others may show no signs and yet still feel suicidal.
 The only way to know for sure is to ask your child and to consult a mental health professional.

-If you are worried that your child may be thinking about suicide ask your child directly if he/she is considering suicide.
-Ask whether he/she has made a specific plan and has done anything to carry it out.
+If you are worried that your child may be thinking about suicide ask your child directly if they are considering suicide.
+Ask whether they have made a specific plan and have done anything to carry it out.
 Explain the reasons for your concerns.
-Listen openly to your child, tell your child that you care deeply and that no matter how overwhelming his or her problems seem, help is available.
+Listen openly to your child, tell your child that you care deeply and that no matter how overwhelming their problems seem, help is available.
 Many children make suicide threats-they should be taken seriously.

 Immediately get your child professional help from a doctor, community health center, counselor, psychologist, social worker, youth worker or minister.
-In Maryland, call 1-800-422-0009.
-You coordinated by can also call 1-800-273-TALK or research local suicide hotlines and crisis centers.
+In Maryland, call 2-1-1, press 1.
+You can also call 1-800-273-TALK or research local suicide hotlines and crisis centers.
 If your child is in immediate danger, do not leave your child alone and seek help immediately.
 You can call 911 or take your child to the emergency room.
-If your child has a detailed plan or appears acutely suicidal and will not talk, he or she could be in immediate danger and it is important to get help right away.
+If your child has a detailed plan or appears acutely suicidal and will not talk, they could be in immediate danger and it is important to get help right away.
 Do not leave your child alone and seek help immediately.